dbtek/dbyll/_posts/2019-04-18-Spring-Boot-Kafka.md

 #### Consumers Configurations

 All consumers should implements ```EventConsumer``` interface.
-So this is creating a contract for all consumers like below.
+So this is creating a contract for all consumers.

 ```java